Avoiding Disparity Amplification under Different Worldviews: Construct Criteria

 \subsection{Disparity Amplification}

-When $\Yps$ is binary, the size of a model's discriminatory effect is commonly measured by $|\Pr[\Yps{=}1 \mid Z{=}0] - \Pr[\Yps{=}1 \mid Z{=}1]|$, or the difference in positive classification rates.
-Output disparity (Definition~\ref{def:outputdisp}) is a generalization of this measure for the case of non-binary categorical $\Yps$. \begin{definition}[Output Disparity] Let the output $\Yps$ of a model be categorical.
+When $\Yps$ is binary, the size of a model's discriminatory effect is commonly measured by the difference in positive classification rates: $|\Pr[\Yps{=}1 \mid Z{=}0] - \Pr[\Yps{=}1 \mid Z{=}1]|$.
+Output disparity generalizes this measure for the case of non-binary categorical $\Yps$. \begin{definition}[Output Disparity] Let the output $\Yps$ of a model be categorical.
 The \emph{output disparity} of the model is the quantity $\dtv(\Yps|Z{=}0, \Yps|Z{=}1)$. \end{definition} However, not all output disparities are bad in every context.
 In particular, because we want the model to accurately reflect the construct, we allow an output disparity insofar as it can be explained by the inter-group disparity in $\Ycs$.
 This happens when

-Since a model can have issues with discrimination that are not well characterized by output disparity (discussed below), Equation~\ref{eqn:no-dispamp} is not the conclusive definition of nondiscrimination.
-Therefore, we use the logical negation of Equation~\ref{eqn:no-dispamp} as a criterion for one particular discrimination concern, which occurs when an output disparity is \emph{not} explained by $\Ycs$. \begin{definition}[Disparity Amplification] Let $\Ycs$ and $\Yps$ be categorical.
+Since a model can have issues with discrimination that are not characterized by output disparity (see below), \eqref{eqn:no-dispamp} is not the conclusive definition of nondiscrimination.
+Thus, we use the logical negation of \eqref{eqn:no-dispamp} as a criterion for one particular discrimination concern, which occurs when an output disparity is \emph{not} explained by $\Ycs$. \begin{definition}[Disparity Amplification] Let $\Ycs$ and $\Yps$ be categorical.
 Then, a model exhibits \emph{disparity amplification} if

 \end{definition}